Medical marijuana seen at risk following move by Sessions

 Many politicians, including Republicans, have cast Session's move as an infringement on states' rights.

-Many of the states that allow some form of medical marijuana did so in 2013 and 2014.
-About half of the initiatives that allowed marijuana with low THC — marijuana's psychoactive compound — were passed by voters in ballot measures, and the rest by state legislatures, Hanson said.
+Many of the states that allow some form of medical marijuana with low THC — marijuana's psychoactive compound — did so in 2013 and 2014.
+About half of the initiatives that allowed medical marijuana were passed by voters in ballot measures and the rest by state legislatures, Hanson said.

 Georgia's General Assembly passed that state's medical marijuana law in 2015.
 Called Haleigh's Hope Act, it was named for a girl who was suffering from hundreds of seizures a day.